faranalytics/streams-logger/README.md

 *Streams* Transforms are implemented using the native Node.js stream API.
 You have the option of tuning the Node stream `highWaterMark` to your specific needs - keeping in mind memory constraints.
 You can set a default `highWaterMark` using `Config.setDefaultHighWaterMark(objectMode, value)` that will apply to Transforms in the *Streams* library.
 Alternatively, you can pass an optional stream configuration argument to each `Transform` individually.

-In this example, the `highWaterMark` of ObjectMode streams and Buffer streams artificially set to `1e6` objects and `1e6` bytes.
+In this example, the `highWaterMark` of ObjectMode streams and Buffer streams is artificially set to `1e6` objects and `1e6` bytes.

 ```ts
 import * as streams from 'streams-logger';